hilios/sinatra-sprockets/README.md

 Plug and play extension for sinatra that mimic rails assets pipeline through Sprockets.

-This gem allows you easly deploy assets via Sprockets assets pipeline just as Rails does, also configure the rake task for compression.
+This gem allows you easly deploy assets via Sprockets assets pipeline just as Rails does, also help you configure the rake tasks for compression.
+The goal is to have a headless configuration extension and be tested (all other aren't) to give users a fast access to all Sprockets goodness.

 Installation & Usage
 --------------------